Solar Panels in Southport, Merseyside

 Can I add a battery to my solar system?

 Yes.
-A home battery (typically 5-10 kWh) stores excess solar electricity for evening use.
-This increases your self-consumption from around 30-40% to 60-80%.
-Batteries currently cost £3,000-£6,000 and also benefit from 0% VAT.
+A home battery (typically 5-10 kWh capacity) stores excess solar electricity generated during the day for evening and overnight use.
+This increases your self-consumption from around 30-40% to 60-80%, significantly reducing your reliance on grid electricity.
+Batteries currently cost £3,000-£6,000 and also benefit from 0% VAT on residential installations.
+Most batteries are warranted for 10-12 years and can be retrofitted to an existing solar system.
+Popular options include the Tesla Powerwall, GivEnergy, and Fox ESS units.

 Are solar panels worth it in Southport?